hermetoproject/integration-tests/README.md

-# Cachi2 RPM Test Scenarios
+# Cachi2 RPMs multiple architectures test

-This repo contain test scenarios for Cachi2's RPM prefetching feature.
-To access them, check the other available branches.
+This test the prefetching and reporting of RPMs present in two different architectures: x86_64 and aarch65.
+It contains the following scenarios:

+- Same package in two archs (vim-minimal)
+- Same package in two archs, but is missing checksums in one of them (vim-data)
+- One package in only one arch (vim-common)